buildertools/bigmac/README.md

 # bigmac

 Logs are better when you can identify the author.
 That is what HMAC is for.
 Bigmac provides a few io.Writer implementations that prepend HMAC and optionally secret identifiers (just in case you have several authors or want to rotate secrets).
+This package can be used just about anywhere since the builtin log package and most common logging packages (such as [Logrus](https://github.com/sirupsen/logrus)) log to io.Writer types.

 ## A Simple Case